 Strategic Programmes are each managed by a Director, who reports to the Professional Committee and Governing Board.
 IFLA is grateful to the Biblioteca Nacional, Portugal and their librarians for generously hosting the UNIMARC Strategic Programme.

-The Action for Development through Libraries Programme (ALP), Freedom of Access to Information and Freedom of Expression (FAIFE), and Committee on Copyright and other Legal Matters (CLM) Strategic Programmes, Committees, and programs are managed by the IFLA Director of Policy and Advocacy.
+The Action for Development through Libraries Programme (ALP), Freedom of Access to Information and Freedom of Expression (FAIFE), and Committee on Copyright and other Legal Matters (CLM) Strategic Programmes, Committees, and programs are managed by the IFLA Manager of Policy and Advocacy.
 These committees report the Governing Board.

 Divisions and Sections

 Sections are the primary focus for the Federation's work in a particular type of library and information service, in an aspect of library and information science or in a region.
 All IFLA Members are entitled to register for Sections of their choice.
 Once registered, voting Members have the right to nominate specialists for the Standing Committee of the Sections for which they are registered.
 The Standing Committee is the key group of professionals who develop and monitor the programme of the Section.
 Sections are grouped into five Divisions.

 Three Regional Sections (Africa, Asia and Oceania, and Latin America and the Caribbean) make up the Division of Regional Activities (Division 5).
 They are concerned with all aspects of library and information services in their regions.
 They promote IFLA activities and work closely with the IFLA Regional Offices, located in Pretoria, South Africa; Singapore and Buenos Aires, Argentina.

 Special Interest Groups may be set up, on a temporary and informal basis, to enable groups of Members to discuss specific professional, or social and cultural issues relating to the profession.
 Special Interest Groups may be established for two-years, once renewable, and must be sponsored by a Section.